thoward/warden-cookbook/README.md

 /usr/sbin/warden-purge
 ```

-**warden-purge** deletes the warden root directory.
+This script deletes the warden root directory.
 It's just a shortcut for ```rm -rf /opt/warden``` and is generally followed by ```sudo warden-setup``` to reinstall warden.
 Note: Since data is stored in a different directory, this only purges the warden server code and it's container template.

 ## Credit / History